-In general, any "reasonably fast", high quality operational or instrumentation amplifier can be used to drive the ADS7812 input.
-When the converter enters the acquisition mode, there is some charge injection from the converter's input to the amplifier's output.
+In general, any reasonably fast, high-quality operational or instrumentation amplifier can be used to drive the ADS7813 input.
+When the converter enters the acquisition mode, there is some charge injection from the converter input to the amplifier output.
 This can result in inadequate settling time with slower amplifiers.
-Be very careful with singlesupply amplifiers, particularly if their output will be required to swing very close to the supply rails.
+Be very careful with single-supply amplifiers, particularly if their output will be required to swing very close to the supply rails.

-In addition, be careful in regards to the amplifier's linearity.
-The outputs of single-supply and "rail-to-rail" amplifiers can saturate as they approach the supply rails.
-Rather than the amplifier's transfer function being a straight line, the curve can become severely 'S' shaped.
+In addition, be careful in regards to the amplifier linearity.
+The outputs of single-supply and rail-to-rail amplifiers can saturate as they approach the supply rails.
+Rather than the amplifier transfer function being a straight line, the curve can become severely 'S' shaped.
 Also, watch for the point where the amplifier switches from sourcing current to sinking current.
 For some amplifiers, the transfer function can be noticeably discontinuous at this point, causing a significant change in the output voltage for a much smaller change on the input.

-Texas Instruments manufactures a wide variety of operational and instrumentation amplifiers that can be used to drive the input of the ADS7812.
-These include the OPA627, OPA134, OPA132, and INA110.
+Texas Instruments manufactures a wide variety of operational and instrumentation amplifiers that can be used to drive the input of the ADS7813.
+These include the OPA627, OPA132, and INA110.